-Djokovic tops Tsitsipas in 5 at French Open for 19th major
+Comeback!
+Djokovic tops Tsitsipas at French Open for No. 19

 Experience could have been a factor, too.

-This was the first major final for Tsitsipas and 29th for Djokovic, who also won the French Open in 2016, along with nine titles at the Australian Open, five at Wimbledon and three at the U.S. Open.
+This was the first major final for Tsitsipas and the 29th for Djokovic, who also won the French Open in 2016, to go with nine titles at the Australian Open, five at Wimbledon and three at the U.S. Open.

-Of just as much, if not more, significance to the ultimate outcome Sunday: Djokovic entered the day with a 34-10 record in five-setters — including a men’s-record 31 wins in Grand Slam matches of that length — while Tsitsipas was 5-4.
+Of just as much, if not more, significance to the ultimate outcome: Djokovic is 35-10 in five-setters — including a men’s-record 32 wins in Grand Slam matches of that length — while Tsitsipas is merely 5-5.

+“I’d like to thank the Greek fans, and my team, who are constantly behind me, for my dreams.
+This is a long journey,” said Tsitsipas, who was trying to become the first tennis player from Greece to win a major singles title.

-On a sunny and breezy afternoon, with the temperature approaching 80 degrees Fahrenheit (over 25 degrees Celsius), Tsitsipas needed just over 100 minutes to grab a big lead Sunday.
+On a sunny, breezy afternoon, with the temperature approaching 80 degrees Fahrenheit (over 25 degrees Celsius) and attendance limited to 5,000, about a third of the stadium capacity, because of COVID-19 restrictions, Tsitsipas needed just about 100 minutes to grab his big lead.

+The footing on clay can be tricky, and both men took tumbles in the first set.

+Djokovic’s ended with him prone on the sideline after a head-first fall near the wooden net post.
+Tsitsipas slipped near the baseline during the tiebreaker, smearing his white shirt and purple shorts with the rust-colored surface.

+After the second set, Djokovic headed off for one of each player’s two allotted locker room breaks.
+The match was never quite the same.

-A supreme returner and imposer of his will, Djokovic grabbed early breaks of serve in each of the third, fourth and fifth sets.
+A supreme returner and imposer of his will, Djokovic accrued early breaks of serve in each of the third, fourth and fifth sets.

-Shadows were spreading across the court as the sun descended in the early evening and, though Djokovic complained that the artificial lights were switched on, he shined when it mattered the most.
+Shadows were spreading across the court as the sun descended in the early evening and, though Djokovic complained to chair umpire Aurélie Tourte that the artificial lights were switched on, he shined when it mattered the most.

 This was another match that lasted more than four hours, and Djokovic was up to the task again.